statsmaths/stat209/_notes/class07-markdown-project-a.md

 ### Overview

-Today we will finish talking about GitHub and the first project.
-We then move on to talking about five basic plot types.
+Today we will finish talking about GitHub, RMarkdown, and the first project.

 ### GitHub (part 2)